tungtose/sickle_ui/README.md

 > [!CAUTION]
 > `UiRoot` must not be confused with `UiContextRoot`.
 The former is a marker to indicate that we spawn without
-> a `Parent` while the later is a component that indicates the _logical_ root of a sub-tree of widgets.
+> a `Parent` while the latter is a component that indicates the _logical_ root of a sub-tree of widgets.
 > It is used by widgets such as `ContextMenu` and `TabContainer` to find mounting points for dynamically
 > spawned widgets. `ContextMenu` places the menu container at `UiContextRoot` and `TabContainer` creates
 > the `FloatingPanel` at this location in the tree when a tab is popped out.